Grunwald Monument

-The Grunwald Monument (Polish: Pomnik Grunwaldzki) is an equestrian statue of King of Poland Władysław II Jagiełło (1352–1434) located at Matejko Square in Kraków's Old Town and constructed in 1910 to commemorate the 500th anniversary of the Battle of Grunwald.
-It was destroyed in 1939 by Nazi Germans and reconstructed in 1976 according to project by Marian Konieczny.
+The Grunwald Monument (Polish: Pomnik Grunwaldzki) is an equestrian statue of King of Poland Władysław II Jagiełło (1352–1434) located at Matejko Square in Kraków, Poland.
+It was constructed in 1910 to commemorate the 500th anniversary of the Battle of Grunwald, when an alliance of the Crown of the Kingdom of Poland and the Grand Duchy of Lithuania decisively defeated the German Teutonic Order.

+The statue depicts Jagiełło atop his horse with his cousin, and Grand Duke of Lithuania, Vytautas to his front.
+On either side of Jagiełło are soldiers lifting their arms in celebration of victory.
+Depicted lying dead at the steps of the statue is Grand Master of the Teutonic Knights Ulrich von Jungingen.
+It was destroyed by German soldiers following the Invasion of Poland by Nazi Germany in 1939, but was reconstructed in 1976 based on a design by Marian Konieczny.

 History

+Origin

-The monument was designed by Polish sculptor Antoni Wiwulski and Franciszek Black and funded by renowned pianist and future Prime Minister of Poland, Ignacy Jan Paderewski.
+The monument was designed by Polish sculptors Antoni Wiwulski and Franciszek Black and funded by renowned pianist and future Prime Minister of Poland, Ignacy Jan Paderewski.
 He wanted to celebrate the 500th anniversary of the victorious Battle of Grunwald fought between Poland and Grand Duchy of Lithuania against the Teutonic Knights on 15 July 1410.
+The battle has an enormous relevance in Polish history and is seen as one of the nation's greatest military victories.

+Construction

 Initially, there was controversy where to locate the monument and various different locations were proposed including the Holy Spirit Square (Plac Św.
 Ducha) supported by Paderewski, the square in front of St. Bernard's Church and the Matejko Square.
 Eventually, the latter option was chosen partly thanks to its close proximity to the Kraków's defensive walls, which reflected in their appearance the early Jagiellonian era.
 The foundation stone for the monument was laid in April 1910.
 The project was carried out in secrecy in the Austrian Partition of Poland and even Wiwulski himself did not know the final purpose of the project when he worked on the details of the monument.
 The granite obtained for the construction of the pedestal came from the Vanevick quarry in Sweden owned by French company Le Granite from Abainville.
 Antoni Wiwulski worked on the statue of King Jagiełło during his stay in Paris but the project was temporarily halted due to the sculptor's sudden illness.
 The figures displayed on the monument were cast in bronze by the French company Malleset.
 The sculptures were then transported by train from France through Switzerland to Kraków.
 The entire cost of the project is estimated at 500,000 Austro-Hungarian krones.

+Grand opening

 The official and ceremonial opening of the monument took place on 15 July 1910.
 The unveiling of the Grunwald Monument was witnessed by 150,000 spectators and by many prominent dignitaries including Land Marshal of Galicia (and a de facto Prime Minister) Stanisław Badeni, Mayor of Kraków Juliusz Leo and the sponsor of the monument Ignacy Jan Paderewski.